The Dos and Don’ts of Public Wi-Fi: A Banking Safety Checklist

 2. Verify the Network

-Before connecting to a public Wi-Fi network, verify its legitimacy.
-Check with the establishment or venue to confirm the network name and password.
-Avoid connecting to networks with generic or suspicious names, as they may be set up by hackers to lure unsuspecting users.
+Before you join a public Wi-Fi network, make sure it's legitimate.
+Way to do this?
+Check with the café, hotel, or airport staff for the correct network name and password.
+Be wary of generic or suspicious names—those might be traps set by hackers looking to lure you in.

 4. Use Two-Factor Authentication